 ATMs are very widespread across India.
 You’ll be surprised to find that most places, even in rural towns, have ATMs.
-However, cash is still king and very few places will accept payment by EFTPOS or card.
+However, cash is still king, especially for foreigners.
 It’s easiest to carry cash and pay everything in Indian Rupees.

 It’s best to just bring your own foreign card and withdraw money from ATMs once you’re in the country.
 Most ATMs in India have zero or low fees for cash withdrawals.

 However, there are some places in rural areas where there might be just one ATM servicing a large area.
 This often means it can run empty or break down.
-If you’re going to remote areas, it’s safer to withdraw extra cash to take with you.
+If you’re going to remote areas, it’s better to withdraw extra cash to take with you, just in case.

 One of the best packing tips for travelling to India is to bring a scarf or shawl.
 In fact, it’s even better if you wait until you arrive and buy one in a market.
 A scarf or shawl is an essential item to carry as it has multiple uses.
 It can be used to cover yourself up if you need to, as well as acting as a blanket or pillow on long journeys on transport.